California water officials seek penalties in Santa Barbara oil spill

+BRIEF-Spirit Airlines reaches deal with pilot union to extend temporary restraining order

+* Reached agreement with air line pilots association, international to extend indefinitely temporary restraining order

 SACRAMENTO, Calif.
-California water quality regulators have asked state Attorney General Kamala Harris to consider enforcement action against the owner of an oil pipeline that ruptured near Santa Barbara in May, spilling petroleum onto beaches and the Pacific Ocean.
+Aug 3 California water quality regulators have asked Attorney General Kamala Harris to consider enforcement action against the owner of an oil pipeline that ruptured near Santa Barbara in May, spilling petroleum onto beaches and the Pacific Ocean.

-"The Water Board will work closely with the Attorney General's office to make sure all those responsible for the Refugio spill face the strongest enforcement measures allowed by law," Board Chair Jean-Pierre Wolff said in a news release.
+"The Water Board will work closely with the Attorney General's office to make sure all those responsible for the Refugio spill face the strongest enforcement measures allowed by law," the Board chair Jean-Pierre Wolff said in a press release.

-The owner, Plains All American Pipeline LP, said it had worked alongside federal, state and local authorities to help clean up the spill and would continue to do so.

-"As the cleanup phase nears completion and activities involved with the restoration of the environment and the investigation into the cause come more to the forefront, we will continue cooperating with the agencies involved," spokeswoman Meredith Mathews said.
+The owner, Plains All-American Pipeline, could not immediately be reached for comment.

 Refugio State Beach, about 20 miles (32 km) west of Santa Barbara, was closed along with nearby El Capitan State Beach after they were fouled when an underground pipeline that runs along the coastal highway burst on May 19.
 Both have since been reopened.